Version 2 - October 2017

 Adding accounts to your 'Home'

-If you want to add a account to your Counting Owl 'home', you first need to search the account with the search option.
+If you want to add a account to your Counting Owl 'home', you first need to search the account with the search option or login and click on the account.
 This varies per platform:

-If you want to search for an account within Twitter you will need to log-in to get acces to the following data:
+If you want to track and search for Twitter accounts you will need to log-in to give the app access to the following data for your own account and accounts you searched for:

 To make sure all the log-in data is secure we use the authorization functions from Twitter and Instagram.
-Counting Owl does not collect any log-in usernames or passwords, those will stay within the database of Instagram and Twitter.
-On Twitter your device will load a list of all the people you follow and show them in the search results section.
-This lets you find and add important and relevant people even faster.
-None of this data will be saved to maintain your privacy.
-The people you follow on Twitter will stay secret to us.
+Counting Owl does not collect any log-in credentials, those will stay within the database of Facebook and Twitter.

 The list with people you follow on your 'Home' is saved locally on your own device.
 If you have turned notifications on for a account, a link to this account, together with the identification code for the notification will be saved on our server.
 We need this information to send you a notification if the app is not directly opened.